Berta Lask: Weimar years

-During the Weimar period Berta Lask found herself before the judges charges with high treason several times.
+During the Weimar period Berta Lask found herself before the judges charged with high treason several times.
 Her published plays were confiscated and performances of them banned.
 Her works also featured in trials launched against communist book sellers.
 In 1927, however, the cases against her failed.
 Along with Johannes R. Becher, Frida Rubiner, Franz Carl Weiskopf and others she was a member of the planning committee and a founder member of the Association of Proletarian-Revolutionary Authors ("Bund proletarisch-revolutionärer Schriftsteller" / BPRS) which they launched on 19 October 1928, with Lask becoming deputy secretary to the national executive in 1932.
 She was also a member of the Protection League of German authors ("Schutzverband deutscher Schriftsteller" / SDS).
 Her work by now was chiefly restricted to journalism.

 Nazi years and Soviet exile

 The Nazis took power in January 1933 and lost little time in converting the German state into a one-party dictatorship.
 Political activity (unless in support of the Nazi party) became illegal.
 Berta Lask was arrested and held in "protective custody" between March and June.
 After that, probably in August 1933 (though sources differ as to the precise dates) she emigrated via Czechoslovakia to the Soviet Union.
 She lived in Moscow at least till 1936, by which time all three of her sons and her husband had relocated from Nazi Germany to the Soviet Union.
 Her husband, who had been semi-retired even before the Nazi take-over, and had never involved himself in his wife's political activities (but was nevertheless professionally marginalised and in increasing danger because he was Jewish) arrived, using a tourist visa, only at the start of 1936, accompanied by her daughter in law, Dora and her baby granddaughter, Franziska.

 In Moscow Berta Lask worked as a journalist.
 Moscow, like Paris, had welcomed large numbers of refugees from Nazi Germany, forced to flee because of their politics, their race, or both.
 There were several German language news publications following the Communist Party line, notably the Deutsche Zentral-Zeitung, published in Moscow by the German language section of the Comintern, and to which Lask contributed.
 She was also writing for "Zwei Welten" and for "Internationale Literatur" and contributing material to Radio Moscow.
 She published several books under the pseudonym "Gerhard Wieland".
 It has been suggested that she used a pseudonym partly in order to protect her sons and her husband all of whom had initially remained in Germany when Berta had fled.
 At some point after 1936 Louis and Berta left Moscow and settled at Sevastopol in Crimea where the authorities were happy for Louis to continue his work as a physician until his death in May 1940.

 Berta Lask was deprived of her German citizenship by the government in 1938.
 She received Soviet citizenship in 1940.